BLUE HORIZON, BOOK 4

 “Do you have many trees on your property?”
 Amanda asked as she tried vainly to see the terrain of the countryside through the van windows.

-“We have two large virrin fruit trees out front and one in the back, but there’s also a mix of other trees out in the back.
+“We have two jamon fruit trees out front and one in the back, but there’s also a mix of other trees out in the back.
 We’re almost there, so you can see the place for yourself.”

 A row of lights caught her attention through a tall iron gate, and she realized the vehicle was slowing.
 Merlin guided the long van along a curved drive to the front of a two-story house of white rocks and red brick.
 He set it down on runners, shut off the engine and then looked back at his friends.